my-devices/sdk/WebTunnel/WebTunnelClient/README.md

 `remote-client` will prompt for your macchina.io REMOTE username and password.
 When no longer needed, the tunnel can be terminated by typing `CTRL-C`.

+The macchina.io REMOTE username and password can also be supplied via environment variables `REMOTE_USERNAME` and `REMOTE_PASSWORD`.

 You can now start your SSH client and connect it to port 2222 on your local machine in order to open an SSH session to your device: